The Florida Board of Governors has named FIU a Preeminent State Research University. Learn what makes FIU preeminent

 Common Reading Essay

 Every year, first year students are welcome to submit their essays for the Common Reading Essay Contest.
 The essay contest (with cash prizes) will be held in the Spring semester.
-Students will be able to upload their essays beginning in the Summer via this link.
-(Link will become viewable on the first day of Summer B 2024)
+Students will be able to upload their essays beginning Monday, June 17th via this link.
+The common reading essay contest will close on Friday, March 15th, 2025.

 starstruck_fiu.png